 - The tax credit certificates are transferable and may be applied toward the state's individual income, corporate income, franchise, insurance premium, sales and use, or replacement tax.

 - For more information see the IUB’s Renewable Energy Tax Credits page.

 - Additional tax credits or exemptions may be available through programs not administered by the IUB.
 More information is available at http://www.dsireusa.org.

 What is Net Metering and how does it apply to wind generation?

 - On May 4, 2017, the IUB approved net metering pilot tariffs for Interstate Power & Light Company (IPL) and MidAmerican Energy Company (MidAmerican).
 For more information see the IUB's On-Site (Distributed) Generation webpage.

 Does Iowa have a renewable portfolio standard?

 - Iowa’s alternate energy law was one of the country’s first renewable energy policies and, in many ways, was a precursor to today’s renewable portfolio standards.
 Iowa has a capacity-based requirement of 105 MW and associated energy, which rate-regulated utilities are obligated to purchase.
-In 2007, the IUB issued an order that approved specific facilities designated by the rate-regulated utilities for satisfying this requirement.
+In 2007, the IUB issued an order in Docket No. AEP-07-01, which approved specific facilities designated by the rate-regulated utilities for satisfying this requirement.